grithein/grithein/publications.md

 title: ''
 layout: page
 permalink: "/publications/"

 ---
 # Peer-reviewed articles

+**Hein, G,** Engelmann, JB, & Tobler, PN (2018).
+Pain relief provided by an outgroup member enhances analgesia.
+Proceedings of the Royal Society of London B: Biological Sciences, 285, 20180501.

 Windmann, S & **Hein, G** (2018).
 Altruism from the perspective of the social neuroscience.
 Neuroforum, 24, 11-18.